Jewish views on homosexuality: Conservative Judaism

 The liberalizing responsum, adopted as a majority opinion by 13 of 25 votes, was authored by Rabbis Elliot N. Dorff, Daniel Nevins, and Avram Reisner.
 It lifted most restrictions on homosexual conduct and opened the way to the ordination of openly gay/lesbian/bisexual rabbis and cantors and acceptance of homosexual unions, but stopped short of religiously recognizing same-sex marriage.
 The responsum invoked the Talmudic principle of kavod habriyot, which the authors translated as "human dignity", as authority for this approach.
-The responsum maintained a prohibition on male-male anal sex, which it described as the sole Biblically prohibited homosexual act.
+The responsum maintained a prohibition on male–male anal sex, which it described as the sole Biblically prohibited homosexual act.
 This act remains a yehareg ve'al ya'avor ("die rather than transgress" offense) under the decision.

 Two traditionalist responsa were adopted.
 A responsum by Rabbi Joel Roth, adopted as a majority opinion by 13 votes, reaffirmed a general complete prohibition on homosexual conduct.
 A second responsum by Rabbi Leonard Levy, adopted as a minority opinion by 6 votes, delineated ways in which to ensure that gays and lesbians would be accorded human dignity and a respected place in Conservative communities and institutions while maintaining the authority of the traditional prohibitions against same-sex sexual activity.

-The Committee rejected the fourth paper by Gordon Tucker which would have lifted all restrictions on homosexual sexual practices.
+The Committee rejected the third paper by Gordon Tucker which would have lifted all restrictions on homosexual sexual practices.

 The consequences of the decision have been mixed.
-On the one hand, four members of the Committee - Rabbis Joel Roth, Leonard Levy, Mayer Rabinowitz, and Joseph Prouser - resigned from the CJLS following adoption of the change.
-On the other hand, the Ziegler School of Rabbinic Studies of the University of Judaism (now the American Jewish University) in Los Angeles had previously stated that it will immediately begin admitting gay/lesbian/bisexual students as soon as the law committee passes a policy that sanctions such ordination.
+On the one hand, four members of the Committee—Rabbis Joel Roth, Leonard Levy, Mayer Rabinowitz, and Joseph Prouser—resigned from the CJLS following adoption of the change.
+On the other hand, the Ziegler School of Rabbinic Studies of the American Jewish University in Los Angeles had previously stated that it will immediately begin admitting gay/lesbian/bisexual students as soon as the law committee passes a policy that sanctions such ordination.
 On March 26, 2007, the Jewish Theological Seminary of America in New York followed suit and began accepting openly gay/lesbian/bisexual candidates for admission for their Rabbinical program.